-At this point, you have finished installing the ShoreWare server software.
-When the server restarts, all the necessary software will automatically start.
-It will typically take about 30 to 60 seconds after the operating system is up and running for the Microsoft Internet Information Services (IIS) and ShoreWare voice services to be running.
+Once the server has restarted, you may be prompted to configure a TAPI service provider.
+Enter the appropriate access and area codes and then continue.
+The system will need to be restarted.
+It will typically take 30 to 60 seconds after the operating system is up and running for the Microsoft Internet Information Services (IIS) and the ShoreTel services to be functional.

-- Step 10Launch ShoreWare Director by clicking the ShoreWare Director desktop icon.
-If IIS is not running yet, you will get an error window. - Step 11Log in to ShoreWare Director.
-If this is the first time you are logging into ShoreWare Director, use the default user ID and password of admin and changeme.
-You will also need to register your product. - Step 12Once you log in and register, you will be brought to Quick Look.
-You should confirm that all the ShoreWare services are running.
+Launch ShoreTel Director by clicking the ShoreTel Director desktop icon.
+If IIS is not yet running, an error will be displayed.

+If this is the first time you are logging into ShoreTel Director, use the default user ID and password of "admin" and "changeme."
+You will also need to register your product.

+Once you have successfully logged into ShoreTel Director, you will be taken to the QuickLook maintenance page.
+You should confirm that all ShoreTel services are running.

-17.1.1 Upgrading Software on the Headquarters Server
+17.1.1 Upgrading ShoreTel Server Software